- Tips for hiring the right team members

 You need to create a cohesive workplace but also identify what every employee can bring on an individual level.
 And it can be a tricky balancing act.
 In this post, we’ll explore the importance of hiring the right people for your company and throw in some tips to help you out.

 Why hiring the right people is important

 As companies grow, it can be increasingly difficult to put enough focus on the hiring process.
 But if you let your search for talent dip, it can have serious consequences for the business.

-The numbers behind bad hires and their associated costs are quite startling.
-A 2017 report found that 85% of HR decision-makers in UK businesses admit their organisation has made a bad hire, and that a worker with a salary of around £42,000 could cost a business more than £132,000.
+The numbers surrounding bad hires and their associated costs are quite startling.
+A report from the Recruitment and Employment Federation found that 85% of HR decision-makers in UK businesses admit their organisation has made a bad hire, and that a worker with a salary of around £42,000 could cost a business more than £132,000.

 Where does this cost come from?
 You might have to pay for employee training if they turn out to be underqualified.
 If that doesn’t work, there are the costs associated with employee offboarding and onboarding if you need to start the process again.

 A drain on employee morale